yngtodd/sketchbook/contents/childhoodsend.md

 ### Notes

 It is interesting that the Overlords do not deal with individual nations.
 Instead, they work only directly with the United Nations.
-They seem want the betterment of humanity, even if they do not reveal their motivations.
-I like the idea that the Overlords seem not to have a preference for a particular type of governance,
+I like the idea that the Overlords seem not to have a preference for a particular type of governance.
+This seems to imply that they recognize there are many ways that people can live, and that peace/prosperity can coexist with diversity.

+The Overlords seem want the betterment of humanity, even if they do not reveal their motivations.
+It is interesting that they do not show themselves in public, and it isn't clear just how many Overlords are in the ships.